AV306/KeybindsGalore/README.md

 <br>

-This Fabric mod gives keys attached to multiple keybindings a **pie menu** (aka pizza menu, circle selector, etc) that lets you choose the *desired action* when the key is pressed!
+This Fabric mod gives keys with to multiple conflicting keybindings a **pie menu** (aka pizza menu, circle selector, etc) that lets you choose the *desired action* when the key is pressed!

 It also corrects the default keybind conflict behaviour for keys that you choose to not open a pie menu, so they will activate **all** bindings when pressed (and not just whichever one happened to be attached to the key last), similar to [Keybinds Fix].

-Supports 1.21!
+Supports 1.21, and works on Neoforge with Sinytra Connector!

 <div style="display: flex; justify-content: center; align-items: center;">
   <img src="https://github.com/AV306/MultiBind/blob/6d65ebe0942862e86e7fc73cd2a60b860edccd15/images/pie_menu_1.gif?raw=true" />
 </div>

 <br>